 Local Health Department leader’s life just became so much easier.
-Now, at quick glance, on any device, they can access health department data, in easy-to-view colorful graphs, anytime, and anywhere with the new Dashboard app.
+Now, at quick glance, on any device, they can access health department data, in easy-to-view colorful graphs, anytime, and anywhere with the new Management Dashboard app.

 For health directors (or officers or administrators) of a local health department, the number one issue is funding.
 As local health departments have consistently seen reduced budgets year over year, health directors have been forced to pay more attention to justifying funding.
 All stakeholders want more and more data to continue local health department support.

 BCHD was eager to transition to and use a new Electronic Health Record (EHR) system because it found that its existing software was somewhat redundant and at times difficult to use.Patagonia Health’s name surfaced at a number of meetings that the BCHD employees regularly attend, including meetings of the North Carolina Association of Local Health Directors (NCALHD).”Part of the reason Patagonia Health was chosen was it was focused on aspects that are unique to public health and they are willing to work with health departments on specific public health needs,” said James Madson, the Beaufort County Health Department health director.

 Patagonia Health Improves Reimbursement Turnaround, Eases Patient Scheduling and Drives Workflow Efficiencies for Multi-County Public Health Department